Disclosure: This article contains affiliate links. If you make a booking through these links, we may earn a commission at no extra cost to you.

 Get a travel VPN

-Public Wi-Fi is the silent risk of every trip.
-Hotel, airport and café networks are shared, frequently unencrypted, and trivially easy for someone on the same network to snoop on.
-A VPN wraps your connection in encryption, so even on the sketchiest café hotspot your banking login and messages stay unreadable.
+Back to that rooftop.
+The reason I could even think about streaming was that the Wi-Fi was open and shared — which is exactly the problem.
+Hotel, airport and cafe networks are shared, frequently unencrypted, and trivially easy for someone on the same network to snoop.
+A VPN wraps your connection in encryption so that even on the dodgiest cafe hotspot, your banking login and your messages stay unreadable.
+On a network you don’t control, that’s the difference between private and on display.

-The second reason is access.
-Step off a plane and you will find your banking app refuses to load, your streaming library shrinks to whatever the local catalogue offers, and some home services block foreign IP addresses outright.
-A VPN lets you connect to a server back home and use the internet as if you never left.
+The second reason is the one that nearly ruined our Sintra plans: access.
+The moment you land, the banking app refuses to load, your streaming library shrinks to the local catalog, and some home services block foreign IP addresses outright.
+A VPN connects you to a server back home, so you use the internet as if you never left.
+My wife’s payment went through on the second try, once her phone looked like it was sitting on our sofa instead of a Lisbon rooftop.

-There is a bonus for budget travelers too.
-Airlines and hotel sites sometimes show different prices based on your location, so checking a fare through a VPN server in another country can occasionally surface a cheaper rate.
+There’s a bonus for budget travelers too, and it’s the one most people don’t know about.
+Airline and hotel sites sometimes show different prices depending on your location, so running a search through a VPN server in another country occasionally surfaces a cheaper fare.
 Pair that with our destination guides to plan where the savings are biggest.
+But savings mean nothing if the VPN can’t keep up on a weak line, so let’s see how the four actually performed.

-Here is how the four leading providers stack up on the metrics that decide a trip.
-Prices reflect typical 2026 long-term plan rates in USD per month; month-to-month is far higher.
+Here is how the four leading providers score on the numbers that decide a trip.
+Prices reflect typical 2026 long-term plans in USD per month; month-to-month plans cost significantly more.

-A few notes the table can’t capture.
-NordVPN’s NordLynx protocol consistently posts the highest real-world speeds, which matters on a strangled hotel line.
-Surfshark’s unlimited-device count is genuinely unique here and the reason couples and families gravitate to it.
-ExpressVPN’s apps are the most foolproof, and its obfuscation works where others fail.
-Proton VPN is the only one with a free tier that respects your privacy, though streaming needs the paid plan.
+A few things the table can’t show.
+NordVPN’s NordLynx protocol delivers the highest real-world speeds, which is exactly what got that cup final playing in HD on a throttled rooftop line.
+Surfshark’s unlimited device count is unique here and the reason couples and families land on it — between us we had five gadgets that night and didn’t have to choose.
+ExpressVPN’s apps are the most foolproof and its obfuscation works where others fail.
+Proton VPN is the only one with a free tier that respects your privacy, though you need the paid plan for streaming.
+Numbers settle the spec sheet; your trip settles the rest, so here’s the pick by how you actually travel.

-The right VPN depends on how you travel, not on a single “best” badge.
+The right VPN depends on how you travel, not on a single “best” stamp.
 Here is the short version.

 Best overall: NordVPN

-If you want one VPN that does everything well, this is it.
-The speed headroom means video calls home and streaming barely stutter even on weak hotel Wi-Fi, the server network reaches almost everywhere, and the streaming unblocking is the most consistent we tested.
-For the average traveler who banks, works a little and watches Netflix, NordVPN is the safe default.
+If you want a VPN that does everything well, this is it.
+Its speed headroom keeps video calls home and streaming smooth even on weak hotel Wi-Fi — it’s the one that beat the Lisbon rooftop line — the server network reaches almost everywhere, and its streaming unblocking is the most reliable we tested.
+For the average traveler who banks, does a little work and watches Netflix, NordVPN is the safe default.

 Best value: Surfshark

-Travelling as a couple, a family or a group?
+Traveling as a couple, family or group?
 Surfshark covers unlimited devices on a single subscription, so one cheap plan protects every phone, laptop and tablet you bring.
-It is also the cheapest of the four on a two-year term, and the speed and streaming are close enough to the leaders that most people won’t notice the gap.
+With my wife and me juggling five gadgets in Lisbon, one Surfshark plan would have covered the lot for less than either of us spends on coffee.
+It is also the cheapest of the four over two years, and its speed and streaming are close enough to the leaders that most people never notice.

 Easiest to use: ExpressVPN

-If you just want it to work without thinking, ExpressVPN’s apps are the most polished and its one-tap connection is the most reliable, including in heavily censored regions where other VPNs choke.
-You pay a premium for that simplicity, but for less technical travelers heading somewhere tricky, it earns its price.
+If you just want it to work without thinking, ExpressVPN’s apps are the most polished and its one-tap connection the most dependable, even in heavily censored regions where other VPNs stumble.
+You pay a premium for that simplicity, but for less technical travelers heading somewhere tricky, it is worth it.

 Best free and most private: Proton VPN

-Proton VPN runs the only free tier we trust, with no data cap and no logging, from a Swiss company with a strong privacy track record.
-The free plan is limited to a few countries and won’t unblock streaming, but for security on public Wi-Fi it is excellent and genuinely free.
+Proton VPN runs the only free tier we trust, with no data cap and no logging, from a Swiss company with a strong privacy record.
+The free plan is limited to a few countries and won’t unblock streaming, but for public Wi-Fi security it is excellent and genuinely free.
 Upgrade to the paid plan when you need streaming and full server access.

 Pros

-• Encrypts hotel, airport and café Wi-Fi so logins and cards stay private
+• Encrypts hotel, airport and cafe Wi-Fi, keeping logins and cards private

-• Unblocks your home banking, streaming and sites from abroad
+• Unblocks home banking, streaming and sites from abroad

-• Long-term plans cost as little as 2 to 5 USD a month
+• Long-term plans cost just 2 to 5 USD per month

 • Can surface cheaper flight and hotel prices via other regions

-• One Surfshark plan covers every device you travel with
+• One Surfshark plan covers every device you bring

 Cons

-• A small number of countries restrict or ban VPN use
+• A few countries restrict or ban VPN use

-• Encryption can slightly reduce speed on already-slow connections
+• Encryption can slightly slow already sluggish connections

 • Free tiers rarely unblock streaming

-• Best prices need a one or two-year commitment
+• Best prices require a one- or two-year commitment

 Do this at home, not at the gate.
+That’s the mistake: I set mine up the night before Lisbon almost by accident, and only on the trip did I realize how close I’d come to having nothing.
 Some countries block VPN provider websites, so installing on arrival can be impossible.

 1. Choose your plan at home.
-Pick the provider that fits your travel style and commit to a one or two-year term for the lowest monthly price.
+Pick the provider that fits your travel style and commit to one or two years to get the lowest monthly price.

 2. Install on every device.
-Put the app on your phone, laptop and tablet, sign in once, and let it sync across them.
+Put the app on your phone, laptop and tablet, sign in once and let it sync — and on a family’s worth of gadgets, that’s where Surfshark’s unlimited plan pays off.

-3. Run a test connection.
-Connect to a home-country server and confirm your banking app and streaming load as normal.
+3. Run a test.
+Connect to a server back home and check that your banking app and streaming load normally, so you find the snags on your sofa, not a rooftop.

-4. Enable the kill switch.
-Turn on the kill switch in settings so your data is never exposed if the VPN drops on a flaky connection.
+4. Turn on the kill switch.
+Enable the kill switch in settings so your data is never exposed if the VPN drops on a shaky connection.

 5. Switch on when you land.
-Connect before you touch any public Wi-Fi, and you are protected from the first login.
+Connect before you touch any public Wi-Fi and you’re protected from your first login.

-For more on staying connected and secure on the road, browse our full VPN guides, and remember a VPN pairs perfectly with a travel eSIM for cheap, encrypted data anywhere.
+For more on traveling connected and secure, see our complete VPN guides , and remember a VPN pairs perfectly with a travel eSIM for cheap, encrypted data everywhere.

 What is the best VPN for travel in 2026?

-NordVPN is the best all-round travel VPN for most people thanks to fast servers in 100-plus countries, reliable streaming unblocking and strong security.
-Surfshark is the best value because it covers unlimited devices on one plan, which suits families and groups.
+NordVPN is the best all-round travel VPN for most people thanks to fast servers in 110-plus countries, reliable streaming unblocking and strong security.
+Surfshark is the best value because one plan covers unlimited devices, which suits families and groups.
 ExpressVPN is the easiest to use, and Proton VPN is the best free and most privacy-focused option.

 Do I need a VPN on hotel and airport Wi-Fi?